Carlos Sainz Sr.: Citroën (2003–2005)

-Despite formally retiring at the end of the 2004 season, with a possible view to moving into the World Touring Car Championship, he was invited back to the WRC fold on the request of Citroën, to replace the faltering Belgian driver François Duval.
+Despite formally retiring at the end of the 2004 season, with a possible view to moving into the World Touring Car Championship, Sainz was invited back to the WRC fold on the request of Citroën, to replace the faltering Belgian driver François Duval.
 Although Duval was soon to reclaim his seat, Sainz's two rallies back in the Citroën impressed many, with the now 43-year-old Spaniard posting fourth and third finishing positions respectively.

 Later career in rally raid

 In 2006, Sainz was at the wheel of a Volkswagen in that year's Dakar Rally, sharing the cockpit with the two times winner of the Dakar Rally, Andreas Schulz.
 In 2007, he repeated his attempt with Volkswagen, this time with French Michel Perin, also a former winner of the raid.
 Following the resignation of Fernando Martin, he even ran, eventually in vain, for the vice-president position at his beloved football club Real Madrid, for which he once trained.
 In 2007 Sainz won the FIA Cross-Country Rally World Cup with the Volkswagen team.
 In 2008, he won the Central Europe Rally, which was the relocated and rescheduled Dakar Rally for that year because of a terrorist attack.
 In January 2009, partnering again with Perin, he led the Dakar Rally until crashing out on the 12th stage.
-Later in 2009 Sainz won Silk Way Rally with Volkswagen team.
+Later in 2009, Sainz won Silk Way Rally with Volkswagen team.
 At the 2010 Dakar Rally, Sainz changed again co-pilot, teaming with fellow Spaniard Lucas Cruz.
 Sainz edged out teammate Nasser Al-Attiyah to take his maiden win in the event.
-In 2010 Sainz also won the Silk Way Rally for the second time.
+In 2010, Sainz also won the Silk Way Rally for the second time.
 In the 2011 Dakar Rally, Sainz finished third.

 Sainz entered Dakar Rally 2013 in a brand-new two-wheel-drive buggy.
 His teammate was former Dakar-winner Nasser Al-Attiyah and the team was supported by Qatar and Red Bull.
 Sainz won the first stage, but faced later various problems and was finally forced to retire on the sixth stage due to an engine failure.
 After the retirement Sainz commented that despite the result, "it was worth coming here with this concept ...
 I hope the experience will be useful for the future even if I'm not sure whether I'll come back”.
 However, later Sainz announced he would like to be part of Qatar Red Bull Rally Team and return to the Dakar in 2014.
 Sainz took part in the 2014 Dakar, but was forced to retire after a crash on stage 10.